Publicity for prospective students

 In addition, wider messages that disseminate news about the activities of the learning provider or clinical service, should include regular messages about the partnership work between academics and service users/carers.
 These news reports will help to recruit new service users and carers, improve feedback and help existing contributors to know that their efforts are valued and add to the overall partnership relationship between the community and the organisation.
 Conferences and newsletters should include service users and carers as lecturers here and authors here, as well as audience members and readers.

 Some organisations have created dedicated webpages that explain how service users and carers can get involved in nurse education.
-See an example from Essex and many more on the Networks and Links page.
+See examples on the Networks and Links page.